 “Müssen” + verb

-As mentioned at the beginning of this article, the verb “müssen” generally needs a second verb.
+As this article mentioned, the verb “müssen” generally needs a second verb.
 Forming a classical German declarative sentence means that you have to put the second verb to the very end.
 Besides, there is no need to conjugate the second verb, and you can leave it in the infinitive form (e.g., machen, singen, laufen …)

 - Ich muss nächste Woche mit meiner Freundin ein Referat vorbereiten.